nguyenanhtucom/-IgH-EtherCAT-Master_Debian-9x64/README.md

 $ sudo nano /etc/sysconfig/ethercat

+	$ ip address (get Mac address)

 	In the file, enter the Ethernet devices Mac address in the MASTER0_DEVICE variable and the driver in DEVICE_MODULES variable

 	MASTER0_DEVICE="e8:40:f2:3e:73:b4"